-- (1) A verbal warning - (2) The student missing a half day's activities.
-A student should not miss a lesson on grounds of health and safety due to this sanction being imposed. - (3) The student not taking part in a leisure activity such as bowling. - (4) The student not being allowed to attend an evening activity.
+- (1) A verbal warning - (2) The student missing a half day's/full day's activity. - (3) The student not taking part in a leisure activity such as bowling. - (4) The student not being allowed to attend an evening activity.